African Safaris: 10 Things You Must Know Before You Go

-As you may expect, before embarking on a safari, there’s much for you to learn and prepare to ensure that your first safari will live up to expectations.
-Lucky for you, we are here to help!
+As you may expect, before going on a safari, there’s much for you to learn and prepare to ensure that your first safari will live up to expectations.

 If you’ve already begun doing some research on types of safari vacations you ought to consider, it may dawn on you the abundance of options that are on offer.